 Some people ask the difference between Nakama and Tomodachi.
 Sometimes we see both being used with great feeling in anime, is there one superior to the other?

-Tomodachi [友達] meaning friend, refers to personal feelings of intimacy and affection, does not necessarily need to involve some activity or have the same ideas as Nakama.
+Tomodachi [友達] which means friend, refers to personal feelings of intimacy and affection, doesn't necessarily need to involve some activity or have the same ideas as Nakama.

-In the case of Nakama [仲間], people who share the same goal or work together in a group or organization are not necessarily close friends, although most of the time they are.
+In the case of Nakama [仲間], people who share the same goal or work together in a group or organization are not necessarily close friends, although they are most of the time.

-Both words are independent, you can be friends with someone you've known for a while, or you don't need to do something special with your friend to call him a friend.
+Both words are independent, you can be friends with someone you've known for a short time, or you don't need to do something special with your friend to call them friend.

-In the same way, you can be a partner or colleague of someone you'll never be close enough to call them a friend.
+In the same way, you can be a partner or colleague of someone with whom you will never have enough intimacy to call them a friend.
 In short, the word Nakama should be used:

 - When there is a relationship of doing things together;